 The Galapagos land iguana (Conolophus subcristatus) is currently classified by the IUCN Red List as Vulnerable but this status has not been reviewed since 1996.
 They had been extinct on Santiago island since the early 20th century which is thought to have been due to introduced animals, such as feral cats and goats (which have now been removed from the island).
 These introduced animals continue to cause decreases in land iguana populations on other islands through competition for food, and predation of eggs and juveniles.
 This has been made worse by the fact that the land iguanas have an ageing population and 80% of the population have limited reproductive success.

 The Galapagos Land Iguana Project aims to gain more understanding into the decline of these reptiles.
 By tagging individual land iguanas, the team, led by Luis Ortiz-Catedral, aim to gather as much data as possible to assess the current population size and health status across Fernandina, Isabela and Santa Cruz islands.
-This will help to recommend a management plan to increase survival rates of juvenile Galapagos land iguanas as well as providing the information needed to reintroduce land iguanas to Santiago island in the future.
+This will help to recommend a management plan to increase survival rates of juvenile Galapagos land iguanas and has provided the information needed to reintroduce land iguanas to Santiago island.

 - The tagging of over 150 iguanas in three populations.

 - The tagging of the smallest land iguana in the last ten years.
 It was found on top of Fernandina island and measured only 14cm long!

 Luis Ortiz-Catedral, from Massey University, and the Galapagos National Park will now monitor the individuals released onto Santiago to ensure that the population thrives.